TemsamaniHamza/cub3d/README.md

-about formatting issues:

 # Cub3D

 Cub3D is a 3D graphics project from the 42 curriculum that shows how to render a 3D environment from a 2D map using **raycasting**.
 It is built in **C** with **MiniLibX**, giving a Wolfenstein 3D-style first-person view.

 ## Features
 - 3D world rendering using raycasting